Participant Info

 About Me

-Dr. Sheryl McDonald (McDonald Werronen) obtained her PhD from the University of Leeds in 2013 and held a Marie Skłodowska-Curie Research Fellowship at the University of Copenhagen from 2016–2018.
 She is the author of Popular Romance in Iceland: The Women, Worldviews, and Manuscript Witnesses of Nítíða saga (Amsterdam University Press, 2016).
-This book discusses the marginalized genre of late medieval Old Norse romance sagas and includes the first English translation of Nitida saga.
-She has also published several articles on medieval and early modern Icelandic literature, manuscripts, and book history in leading academic journals.
+This book discusses the marginalized genre of late medieval Old Norse romance sagas in their medieval and early modern social context.
+The book also includes an updated version of her translation of Nitida saga, which she first published in 2009.
+She has also published several articles on medieval and early modern Icelandic literature, manuscripts, and book history in leading academic journals and presented her research at international conferences in Europe and North America.

 Recent Publications